Terminal-2 icon

 Before storing any customer data, including payment data, you need to consider data privacy.

-• Consult your legal department or an accredited third-party company to understand the data privacy regulations of the countries that you operate in.
+• Consult your legal department or an accredited third-party company to understand the data privacy regulations of the countries/regions that you operate in.

 • Ask for your customer's explicit permission to store their data, and be clear about what you intend to use it for.
 For this, you could use the Terms and Conditions on your website, or you can use the payment terminal to interact with the customer.